zaforf/connect-4/README.md

 ## Results

 In a public tournament, the bot was able to place in the top 1% (19/2460), with an impressive record of 65 wins to 8 losses.
 Note that it's likely other players used similar tools.
+Wins ranged from those against guests to accounts with almost 50,000 wins.

 <p align="center">
 <img src="static/tournament.png" width="300"/>